vishnupathak2005/Railway-project/README.md

 # Railway Track / Train Tracker

-*Project type:* College project — Static web + JS scripts to fetch train info (PNR, live status, schedule, fare, seats availability).
+*Project type:* College project — Static web + JS scripts to show train info (PNR, live status, schedule, fare, seats availability).

 ## Overview
-This is a simple Train Tracker project that uses public APIs/logic to show train schedules, live status, PNR status, fare, and seat availability.
-It is built using HTML, CSS, and JavaScript.
+This is a simple Train Tracker project built using *HTML, CSS, and JavaScript*.
+All the train information (schedule, PNR status, fare, seat availability) is *pre-inserted manually*.
+No live API connection is used; the data shown is only what has been added in the project files.

 ## Features
 - Train search (searchTrain.js)